-Appendix 3 - Allegation/Concern Report Sample Form
+Appendix 3 - Incident / Safeguarding Concern Report Sample Form

-Please complete if you have any (safeguarding/prevent) concerns about a student or staff member.
+Please complete if you would like to submit an incident report.
 You must complete the boxes in bold.
-Other information can be filled in by the DSL later if you don't know.
+Other information can be filled in by the DSL / DLL later if you don't know.

-Date

-Student first name

-Student family name

-Gender

-Date of Birth

 Nationality

 Group/Individual booking

 Student booking number

-Name of person noting concern
+Name of person noting incident / concern

 Role/connection with school

-Date and time concern noted
+Date and time incident / concern noted

 Location

-Concern (please provide as much detail as possible)
+Details of incident / concern (please provide as much detail as possible)

 NB: If reporting a disclosure/allegation made by a student, please use this space to describe accurately (or a close as you can remember) the conversation.
 (You can add extra paper if you need to give more details)

 Signed

-oigned 1

-Response to concern.
-This section to be completed by the DS SL.
+Immediate response to incident / concern. his section to be completed by the D DSL / DLL.

-Do parents, group leader, agent, homesta ay, other need to be i nformed?
+Do parents, group leader, agent, homestay, o ther need to be informed?
 YES/NO

-Does this need to be elevated to Senior N below: Manager?
-YES/NO If yes please complete
+Does this need to be elevated to Senior Man ager?
+YES/NO If yes ple ease complete below:

-Reported to:

-Date :
+Reported to: Date :

 Response & follow up By whom (full name) When (date and time)